-Immigration fraud is high on many scammers “to-do” list.
+Immigration fraud is high on lotsa scammers “to-do” list.

-Coveting the 2-year green card, then the 10 year is behind marriage scam.
+The 2-year then the 10-year green card is behind marriage scam.

 Normally, this is a beautiful thing.